One of SAP Web IDE’s main features is deploying applications to SAP Cloud Platform.

 After we solved the technical difficulties, the deployment was implemented using a dedicated API without the need to use Git actions.
 This allowed us to make the desired separation between the deployment and the source control.

-The deployment to HCP feature is now completely separated from the Git source control.
+The deployment to SCP feature is now completely separated from the Git source control.

 You have two options (depicted as radio buttons):

 - Update an existing application

 When choosing to deploy a new application, the account, project name, app name, and version are displayed.
 You can select a different account (if you’re a member in one) or edit the app name and version.

 When choosing to update an existing application, the account, project name and version are displayed and you need to select the application you want to update from the dropdown list.
 Based on previous deployments of this app we prefill the account and app name but it’s subject to change.